iridess/questdb.io/tutorial/2022-03-30-forecasting-with-questdb-tensorflow.md

 ## Machine Learning for Timeseries Forecasting

-Machine learning and deep learning are taking the world by storm, performing many tasks with human-like accuracy.
+Machine learning and deep learning (which is a subset of machine learning) are taking the world by storm, performing many tasks with human-like accuracy.
 In the medical field, there are now smart assistants that can check your health over time.
 In finance, there are tools that can predict the return on your investment with a reasonable degree of accuracy.
 In online marketing, there are product recommenders that suggest specific products and brands based on your purchase history.

 In each of these fields, a different type of data is used to train machine learning models.
 You may have numerical data for predicting housing prices or